shadeed/rtl-styling/posts/rtl-styling.md

 </p>

 ## Grid Layout Module
-Same as Flexbox, the grid layout module depends on the writing mode of the document, which gives us the same benefit that we get from using Flexbox.
+Like flexbox, the grid layout module depends on the writing mode of the document, which gives us the same benefit that we get from using flexbox.

-In the below example, the sidebar should be on the left and the main on the right when the direction ins LTR.
-For RTL, it's vice versa.
-By using CSS Grid, the flipping will be done automatically as per the page direction.
+In the example below, the sidebar should be on the left and the `main` content on the right when the direction is LTR.
+For RTL, it’s vice versa.
+When we use CSS grid, the flipping will be done automatically according to the page’s direction.

 ```html
 <div class="element">